-This semester course investigates ways of perceiving technology in art, and also art as visual communication.
-Participants study and develop an individual approach to communicating their ideas through media, sound, moving image, performance, and web.
+This semester course investigates ways of perceiving new technology in art, and also art as visual communication.
+Participants study and develop an individual approach to communicating their ideas through different media such as Photography, Sound Design, Moving Image, 3D Design and Virtual Reality.
 Aimed at students with at least one-year previous undergraduate study in media design, art & design, or similar field, this inspiring short course looks into the use of new media and technological advances in creative expression through a mix of technical expertise and creative research.